cdli-gh/blog/_blog/gsoc21/designChallengeSomilJain/posts/04_week4.md

 ## Week Summary

- This week my primary objective was resources page, I have also explored various ways to have a common way across the framework for citing that page.
+ This week my primary objective was resources page, how to make it more accessible and the mobile view of resources page.
+Also have been working on UX of form elements to make user journey easy.

 ## Daily Work Update